master117/MaristiceFileParser/README.md

 ![Maristice Logo](maristice_face.jpg)

-Maristice is a clone of the old game Solistice featuring various Characters from the Touhou franchise.
+Maristice is a clone of the old game Solistice featuring various characters from the Touhou franchise.
 It was developed and released by @N-Factory in 2008.

 http://atn-factory.jp/maristice/